rsymo/ADO2GH-sizing-report/README.md

 ## Report Contents

-The generated report includes factual data only, without assessments or recommendations:
+The generated report includes factual data only, it does not make assessments or recommendations:

 ### 1. **Repository Count**
    - Total number of projects and repositories